Briceville in Anderson County, Tennessee — The American South (East South Central)

 “The Coal Creek War”

 Erected by Tennessee Historical Commission.
 (Marker Number 1D 32.)

 Marker series.
 This marker is included in the Tennessee Historical Commission marker series.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Cross Mountain Disaster (within shouting distance of this marker); Briceville Church (within shouting distance of this marker); Welsh in Coal Creek (about 300 feet away, measured in a direct Legacy of Condy Harmon (about 400 feet away); Miners' Circle Cemetery (approx. half a mile away); Fraterville Disaster (approx. 2.1 miles away); Itinerant Miners' Cemetery (approx. 2.1 miles away); Village of Brothers (approx. 2.1 miles away).
+Cross Mountain Disaster (within shouting distance of this marker); Briceville Church (within shouting distance Welsh in Coal Creek (about 300 feet away, measured in a direct line); Legacy of Condy Harmon (about 400 feet away); Miners' Circle Cemetery (approx. half a mile away); Fraterville Disaster (approx. 2.1 miles away); Itinerant Miners' Cemetery (approx. 2.1 miles away); Village of Brothers (approx. 2.1 miles away).
 Touch for a list and map of all markers in Briceville.

 Also see . . .
 Coal Miner's War.
 (Submitted on March 26, 2017, by Tom Bosse of Jefferson City, Tennessee.)

 More.
 Search the internet for "The Coal Creek War".

 Credits.
 This page was last revised on March 27, 2017.
 This page originally submitted on March 26, 2017, by Tom Bosse of Jefferson City, Tennessee.
 This page has been viewed 399 times since then and 151 times this year.
 Photos: 1, 2, 3. submitted on March 26, 2017, by Tom Bosse of Jefferson City, Tennessee. • Bill Pfingsten was the editor who published this page.